BZoennchen/Pages/_drafts/Information.md

 This intuitive usage is strongly linked to our intuitive use of the term *meaning*.

 The digital is here to stay.
-Today information transmission is only one minor task of information systems.
+Today information transmission is only one minor task of information and communication systems.
 Concerning scientific and economic developments, it becomes clear that nowadays, most modern systems are built to draw conclusions based on a vast amount of data.
+We moved from equation-based modeling to data-driven modeling.
 Of course, this is nothing new in general.
 For example, a thermostat is an information system that draws conclusions based on the room temperature.
 These artificial cybernetic systems exist since humans are able to construct tools.
-What differs is the extent to which these systems guide or rather gently control our lives.
+What changed is the extent to which these systems guide or rather gently control our lives.

-We will integrate and depend on more and more systems of control.
+We will integrate and depend on more and more *systems of control*.
-In and of itself, this is neither good nor bad, but, in my personal opinion, if every decision we make gets dictated by a global system of control, humans will, depending on our perspective, evolve or dissolve into that same system.
+In and of itself, this is neither good nor bad, but, in my personal opinion, if every decision we make gets dictated by a interconnected system of control, humans will, depending on our perspective, evolve or dissolve into that same system.
 Instead of being consciously controlled, we become unaware of the controlling mechanism.
 In short: we become machines ourselves.

+One might argue that there was never a difference between humans, animals and machines in the first place.
+Like Nietzsche declared the *Death of God*, one might want to declare the *Death of Human* (as a concept) -- an interesting philosophical discussion I will not go into for now.

+Instead I assume that living beings have an intrinsic value that can not be reduced to pure rationality.
+To quote Mouse form *The Matrix*:

+>To deny our own impulses is to deny the very thing that makes us human.

+Of course, this does not mean that we should follow our impulses uncritically or unreflectifely.
+Rather that they shape our experience and are essential of who we are.

-Therefore, I find it extremely necessary to think deeply about these systems such that, ultimately, we do not lose control over the thing that controls us.
+Because *systems of control* act against many of our impulses, I find it extremely necessary to think deeply about these systems such that, ultimately, we do not lose control over the thing that controls us.
 One major component is the material they are processing, i.e., information!

 ## A Mathematical Theory of Information